The determining role of covariances in large networks of stochastic neurons: Discussion

 We argue for the necessity of taking into account the inherently stochastic nature of neuron activity.
 This stochastic nature does not come from the way that mathematical modeling of neurons is performed, but from omnipresent biological mechanisms such as vesicle release or random channel state transition.
-Our results show that using a naive approach to handle this stochasticity, such as a mean-field approximation, can lead to false conclusions.
+Our results show that using a naive approach to handle this stochasticity, such as a mean-field approximation, can lead to false conclusions, and that a second-order solution to the moment closure problem posed by \cref{eq.DSopen} is more appropriate in several situations.
 Our work thus emphasizes the importance of pursuing the study of higher moments in models of neuronal activity.
-In particular, the observation that the solutions of the second-order model correspond to the averages of many trajectories of the stochastic model invites further theoretical investigation.
+In particular, the observation that the solutions of our second-order model correspond to the averages of many trajectories of the stochastic model invites further theoretical investigation.
 We believe that the mathematical tools developed here will help deriving more effective low-dimensional approximations of stochastic processes on networks, contributing to a better understanding of large-scale dynamical phenomena in complex systems.